QuickBooks Blog

 Gross profit formula

-Gross profit = (revenue - cost of goods sold)
+Gross profit = (Revenue - Cost of goods sold)

 How to calculate gross profit

-Step 1: Finding your sales revenue
+Step 1: Find your sales revenue

-Now it’s important to note that sales revenue differs from your company's profits.
+Sales revenue is the total income generated from selling your products or services.
+It’s important to note that sales revenue differs from your company's profits.
 Profit is the income that is left over after you deduct your COGS.
 To find your sales revenue, either look at your financial statements or calculate all of your earnings for the term you’re looking at.

-Revenue = number of sales x price of service
+Revenue = Number of sales x price of service

-The overall method of finding your cost of goods sold should look like this:
+Finding your cost of goods sold should look like this:

-COGS = beginning inventory + purchases + other costs - ending inventory
+COGS = Beginning inventory + purchases +other costs - ending inventory

-Step 3: Finding your gross profit
+Step 3: Determine your gross profit

 To understand the gross profit formula, meet Sally, the owner of Outdoor Manufacturing.
 Sally’s business manufactures hiking boots, and her firm just completed its first year of operations.